pavanvidem/training-material/topics/microbiome/tutorials/metagenomics-binning/tutorial.md

 There are also bin refinement tools, which can evaluate, combine, and improve the raw bins produced by primary binners such as MetaBAT2, CONCOCT, MaxBin2, or SemiBin.
 These tools help remove contamination, merge complementary bins, and recover higher-quality MAGs.

-* **MetaWRAP** ({%cite Uritskiy2018%}):
-  A comprehensive metagenomic analysis pipeline that includes modules for quality control, assembly, binning (wrapping multiple binners), refinement, reassembly, and annotation.
-Provides an easy-to-use framework for producing high-quality MAGs from raw reads.
+* **MetaWRAP** ({% cite Uritskiy2018 %}): A comprehensive metagenomic analysis pipeline that includes modules for quality control, assembly, binning (wrapping multiple binners), refinement, reassembly, and annotation.
+It provides an easy-to-use framework for producing high-quality MAGs from raw reads.

-* **DAS Tool** ({%cite Sieber2018DASTool%}):
-  A bin-refinement tool that combines results from multiple binners (e.g., MetaBAT2, MaxBin2, CONCOCT, SemiBin) into a consensus set of optimized, non-redundant bins.
-DAS Tool improves overall bin quality by integrating strength from several algorithms.
+* **DAS Tool** ({% cite Sieber2018DASTool %}): A bin-refinement tool that combines results from multiple binners (e.g., MetaBAT2, MaxBin2, CONCOCT, SemiBin) into a consensus set of optimized, non-redundant bins.
+DAS Tool improves overall bin quality by integrating the strengths from several algorithms.

-* **Binnette** ({%cite Mainguy2024Binette%}):
-  Binette is a fast and accurate bin refinement tool that constructs high-quality MAGs from the outputs of multiple binning tools.
+* **Binnette** ({% cite Mainguy2024Binette %}): A fast and accurate bin refinement tool that constructs high-quality MAGs from the outputs of multiple binning tools.
 It generates hybrid bins using set operations on overlapping contigs — intersection, difference, and union — and evaluates their quality with CheckM2 to select the best bins.
 Compared to metaWRAP, Binette is faster and can process an unlimited number of input bin sets, making it highly scalable for large and complex metagenomic datasets.

 ## Anvi’o: Interactive bin refinement

-**Anvi’o** ({%cite Eren2015%}) is a platform for **interactive visualization and manual refinement** of metagenomic bins.
+**Anvi’o** ({% cite Eren2015 %}) is a platform for **interactive visualization and manual refinement** of metagenomic bins.
 While it can run automated binning (defaulting to **CONCOCT**), its main strength lies in allowing users to:

 * Inspect contig-level coverage, GC content, and single-copy gene presence
 * Visualize connections between contigs in a network view